algosup/2023-2024-project-4-sportshield-team-1/FuctionalSpecification/FunctionalSpecification.md

 | **Arduino**| Arduino is the brand of an open-source prototyping platform that allows users to create interactive electronic objects from hardware-free electronic boards on which a microcontroller is located.
 The diagrams of these electronic cards are published under a free license.                                                            | [Arduino](https://en.wikipedia.org/wiki/Arduino) |
 | **IDE**               | Integrated Development Environment - Software combining tools for software development, including a text editor, compiler/interpreter, debugger, and other features.
 Enhances programmer efficiency and simplifies development tasks.                                                                                                          | [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)             |
 | **C++ Language**        | C++ is a compiled programming language allowing programming under multiple paradigms, including procedural programming, object-oriented programming, and generic programming.                                                            |                       [C++ language](https://en.wikipedia.org/wiki/C%2B%2B) |

+## Conclusion
+In conclusion, the *SportShield* project perfectly illustrates how technological innovation can be harnessed for the security of sports equipment.
+It offers a comprehensive, secure, and user-friendly solution for protecting users' belongings against theft, while meeting high expectations in terms of energy management, functionality, and security.
+Thanks to the commitment and expertise of the project team, as well as the support of [CORIS INNOVATION](https://www.corisinnovation.com), *SportShield* stands out as a major advancement in the field of sports equipment security, ready to meet current and future challenges.